Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 }

 Task(priority: .low) {
-    // Low-priority work — may be escalated if a high-priority task awaits it }
+    // Low-priority work: may be escalated if a high-priority task awaits it }

 // Priority escalation happens automatically: